Women in the workforce: Fertility

 However, for countries in the OECD area, increased female labor participation has been associated with an increased fertility.

 Causality analyses indicate that fertility rate influences female labor participation and not as much the other way around.

 Regarding types of jobs, women who work in nurturing professions such as teaching and health generally have children at an earlier age.
-It is theorized that women often self-select themselves into jobs with a favorable work–life balance in order to combine motherhood and employment.
+Since the 2010s, European demographists have theorized that women often self-select themselves into jobs with a favorable work–family balance in order to combine motherhood and employment.

 History

+Early history

+Women have worked at agricultural tasks since ancient times, and continue to do so around the world.

+18th century

+Russian noblewoman Yekaterina Vorontsova-Dashkova was the first woman in the world to head a national academy of sciences, the first woman in Europe to hold a government office and the president of the Russian Academy.